How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 2. Start During Optimal Times: Plan your course start date to align with exam schedules

-4. Network Early: Begin connecting with brokerages during your course
+4. Network Early: Begin connecting with brokerages during your course to streamline Step 6

 Cost Breakdown

-Total Investment: $4,000 - $5,000+
+Total Investment: Currently $4,000 - $5,000+

-• Course Tuition: $3,449 - $4,024 (depending on format)
+• Course Tuition: Currently $3,449 - $4,024 (depending on format)

 • License Fees: Contact NSREC for current rates

-• Criminal Record Check: ~$50-100
+• Criminal Record Check: Approximately $33-$55

-• E&O Insurance: Annual premium (rates vary)
+• E&O Insurance: Annual premium (rates vary - contact NSAR)

 • Exam Fees: Included in course cost